bazzilic/BigInteger/README.md

 Pull requests are welcome and appreciated.

+Licensing terms for this library are in development at this moment.
+As of now, the library can be used as-is for non-commercial use with a condition of attribution (a link to this repository is sufficient).
+For commercial use please contact us.

 Original description of the class is located here: http://www.codeproject.com/Articles/2728/C-BigInteger-Class

 Release NuGet packages feed is availbale at [NuGet gallery](https://www.nuget.org/packages/BigInteger/).